meker12/commerce-channels.en/help/channel-manager/overview.md

 * **Pricing updates**–Maintain accurate pricing for marketplace listings with automatic price synchronization.
 When a price changes in Adobe Commerce, the changes are reflected in the marketplace.

-* **Order management**–When new orders are created in a marketplace, [!DNL Channel Manager] synchronizes orders with Adobe Commerce, sends order acknowledgments to the marketplace to ensure inventory is reserved for each order, and creates a corresponding order in the [!DNL Commerce] Order Management system for processing.
+* **Order management**–When new orders are created in a marketplace, [!DNL Channel Manager] synchronizes orders with Adobe Commerce, and sends order acknowledgments to the marketplace.
+This acknowledgment ensures that inventory is reserved for each order.
+The final step is to create the corresponding orders in the [!DNL Commerce] Order Management system for processing.

 * **Shipping management**–When orders are marked as shipped in Adobe Commerce, the shipment update is sent to the [!DNL Walmart Marketplace].
 This notification ensures that sellers meet their fulfillment SLA requirements and that customers receive shipping update notifications for their current orders.

 * **Cancellations**–When orders are canceled in Adobe Commerce, [!DNL Channel Manager] sends updated order information to the marketplace to replicate the action for the corresponding marketplace order.
-After the order cancellation completes, the [!DNL Commerce] stock quantity updates to reflect returned items and inventory updates are synchronized automtically to [!DNL Walmart Marketplace].
+After the order cancellation completes, the [!DNL Commerce] stock quantity updates to reflect returned items and inventory updates are synchronized automatically to [!DNL Walmart Marketplace].

 ## Expected latency for [!DNL Channel Manager] operations